redcurry/LearningUnity/README.md

   * Download Unity-Beat-Detection from GitHub
   * Use the code's ``OnBeat`` event to script when a beat is detected

+* Get free sounds from: https://freesound.org/

+* To create your own sounds: Audacity (free, open source)

 ## Particle System

 * Note: The Particle System will be soon replaced by the Visual Effects (VFX) Graph.

+* Create a new particle system:
+  * Create an Empty Object
+  * Add component ParticleSystem
+  * Or, simply Create Effect -> Particle System

+* Play the particle system in code:

+      particleSystem.Play();

+* Turn on Collision to interact with the scene:
+  * Type World collides with anything in the world
+  * Turn on Send Collision Message
+  * Detect with ``OnParticleCollision()``

+* When creating explosions, may want to instantiate a particle system prefab (rather than have it as a child object), so that it survives when the main object is destroyed (because of the explosion):

+      // Rotation causes the effect to happen perpendicular to the object hit var impact = Instantiate(hitEffect, hit.point, Quaternion.LookRotation(hit.normal));

+  * Put inside an empty parent (e.g., "Spawn at Runtime") to keep the Hierarchy organized
+  * Destroy the explosion particle object when done (e.g., ``Destroy(gameObject, seconds)``)

+* Standard Assets contains several ParticleSystem prefabs, including explosion, fire, and smoke.

 ## XR